Brief overview of wasps found in Northern Texas

 The short answer is yes.
-Wasps are aggressive (especially yellow jackets) and will not hesitate to defend themselves or their nest by stinging their perceived threat.
-Wasps have a smooth stinger which means that they can sting their victim multiple times.
-A sting from a wasp is painful and leaves behind a raised, red lump.
+Wasps are aggressive (especially yellow jackets and bald faced hornets) and will not hesitate to defend themselves or their nest by stinging their perceived threat.
+Wasps have a smooth stinger which means that they can sting their victims multiple times.
+A sting from a wasp is painful and leaves behind a raised, red lump that will often last for a week or more.
 Also, the venom that they inject is powerful enough to cause a severe allergic reaction in people that may require immediate medical attention.

-Paper wasps like to create their tan colored nests off the ground.
-They can be found hanging from trees, shrubs, telephone poles, roof soffits, doorframes, and underneath decks and porches.
-In order to create their nests, paper wasps chew on wood or other cellulose materials and mix it with their saliva making a paper-like material.
+Nests found above the ground in North Texas most likely belong to the paper wasp.
+However, if larger in size, they may belong to the bald faced hornets.
+Both these species hang their nests from trees, shrubs, telephone poles, roof soffits, door frames, and underneath decks and porches.
+In order to create their nests, paper wasps and bald faced hornets chew on wood or other cellulose materials and mix it with their saliva making a paper-like material.

-Like paper wasps, yellow jackets create their nest using a mixture of chewed up cellulose and saliva.
+Like paper wasps and bald faced hornets, yellow jackets create their nest using a mixture of chewed-up cellulose and saliva.
 However, yellow jackets create their nest in the ground or inside fallen trees or rotten logs.
-If the opportunity presents itself, they may place their nest inside a home or other building; yellow jacket nests or often found inside an attic, a chimney, a wall void, or a crawl space.
+If the opportunity presents itself, they may place their nest inside a home or other building; yellow jacket nests are often found inside attics, chimneys, wall voids, or crawl spaces.